sand8080/go-sketches/README.rst

 For instance creation of DB with 20M objects and 200M relations can be done with: ::

-  go-sketches drop && go-sketches create && go-sketches fill -n 20000000 -r 200000000 -m 0 -M 10
+  go-sketches drop && go-sketches create && go-sketches fill -n 20000000 -r 200000000 -m 0 -M 3

-DB data generation takes about ~1.5 hours on the Intel core-i5 with 4 cores with 16Gb of RAM.
+DB data generation takes about ~1 hour on the Intel Core-i5 with 4 cores with 16Gb of RAM.
-Recalculation of the disjoint sets takes about 25 minutes.
+Recalculation of the disjoint sets takes about ~15 minutes.

 .. _PostgreSQL: https://www.postgresql.org/
 .. _Golang: https://golang.org